 US News & World Report again named University of Texas MD Anderson (Houston, TX) and Memorial Sloan-Kettering (New York) as its 2018 leaders of the top 50 hospitals for cancer care in the US.
 Scoring includes survival (30-day mortality), professional reputation, designation from the National Cancer Institute and other factors.
 Minimum number of cases was 195 (over 3 years), of which 33 needed to be surgical cases.

-Compare Utah HMOs – health insurance plans Aetna, Altius, Cigna, Deseret, Educators Mutual EMI, Humana, PEHP, Regence Blue Cross BS, SelectHealth, Tall Tree, United Healthcare, and Medicaid plans (Healthy U, Molina, SelectHealth CHIP, Utah FFS) on member satisfaction, antidepressant medications, back pain, cancer screening, and high blood pressure; diabetes, prenatal & maternity, preventive care, well-child visits & immunizations, and more.
+Compare Utah HMOs and PPOs – health insurance plans Aetna, Altius, Cigna, Deseret, Educators Mutual EMI, Humana, PEHP, Regence Blue Cross Blue Shield, SelectHealth, United Health Care, and Medicaid plans (Health Choice, Healthy U, Molina, SelectHealth CHIP) on member satisfaction, antidepressant medications, back pain, cancer screening, and high blood pressure; diabetes, prenatal & maternity, preventive care, well-child visits & immunizations, and more.
 Shows actual performance rates.
-2017 Performance Report published by utah.gov using 2016 data
+2018 Performance Report published by utah.gov uses 2017 data

 Utah provides average charges (price) statewide, and on a hospital-specific basis for many common inpatient stays, such as pneumonia, stroke, appendectomy, hip and knee procedures, gall bladder surgery, hysterectomy, heart failure, heart attack, chest pain, coronary bypass, heart valve procedures, vaginal and cesarean deliveries, newborn births, chemotherapy, psychoses, alcohol or drug abuse, rehabilitation, back and neck procedures, digestive disorders, abdominal surgery, nutritional/metabolic problems, transplants and much more.
 To find psych (mental health, bipolar, schizophrenia) admission costs, for example, you will need to click on LOOKUP.
 Volumes (2016 data) and length of stay are included; does not include average cost for physicians.
 Consumers may adjust for 2019 costs by adding 3-year price inflation (at least 6% more).
 As with other PricePoint Systems, view one UT hospital at a time.
 Utah Hospital Association